As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

 Containers: Clean containers, remove old soil and roots and scrub with a stiff brush.
 Do not use harsh chemicals that can linger and harm plants.

 Supports: Organize, clean and paint, if you can, stakes, trellises, cages and any other structures you use to support plants.
-As soon as plants begin to emerge, place supports in the garden—especially good advice for peonies, tomatoes and false indigo (Baptisia australis).
+As soon as plants begin to emerge, place supports in the garden—especially good advice for peonies, tomatoes and false indigo (Baptisia australis), which benefit from simple grow-through supports.

 Fertilizers/soil amendments/deer repellents: Stock up on fertilizers, soil amendments and plant-food stakes.
 Make sure the deer repellent is on hand, because you will need it as soon as green shoots start emerging!